Oyster dress: Extant copies

 Following the show, McQueen estimated that 20 orders had been placed for copies of the oyster dress.
 However, only two copies of the beige original are known to exist.
-The Metropolitan Museum of Art (the Met) in New York City acquired one in 2003, and it has appeared in the exhibitions Goddess: The Classical Mode (2003) and Blog Mode: Addressing Fashion (2008).
-The Met's copy of the oyster dress appeared with other clothing from Irere in both stagings of the retrospective exhibition Alexander McQueen: Savage Beauty.
+The Metropolitan Museum of Art (the Met) in New York City acquired the original runway sample in 2003, and it has appeared in the exhibitions Goddess: The Classical Mode (2003) and Blog Mode: Addressing Fashion (2008).
+The Met's oyster dress appeared with other clothing from Irere in both stagings of the retrospective exhibition Alexander McQueen: Savage Beauty.
 (Note: The catalogue produced for the original 2011 staging of Alexander McQueen: Savage Beauty says that all garments were lent by the Alexander McQueen archive unless otherwise noted.
 The oyster dress is not so noted, although The Met has owned its copy since 2003.)

 Media personality Kim Kardashian owns the other known oyster dress, purchased from Los Angeles vintage boutique Lily et Cie.
-Its original owner was socialite Angie Barrett, who wore it to the Cannes Film Festival and Beaux-Arts Ball in 2003.
+Its original owner was Texas socialite Angie Barrett, who purchased it from Neiman Marcus and wore it to the Cannes Film Festival and Beaux-Arts Ball in 2003.
 In 2020, Kardashian wore the oyster dress to an Oscars afterparty hosted by Vanity Fair.
+She had to travel to the event lying down in her car, because she feared the dress would "rip or pop or something" if she sat up.
 Critics have noted Kardashian's use of the oyster dress as part of a trend for celebrities choosing to wear archival items as red carpet wear.
 In 2022, Rachel Tashjian called this use of vintage fashion "basically the ultimate fashion flex right now".
 Fashion theorist Naomi Braithwaite argued that in acquiring archival fashion items, such as the oyster dress, Kardashian was attempting to integrate the cultural history of those objects into her own celebrity narrative, thereby increasing her own cultural significance by association.
+Thom Waite, writing for Dazed, criticised Kardashian in 2024 for playing a "risky game" by wearing fashion artifacts like the oyster dress for events; repeat wear increases the chance of damage to fragile older garments.
+(Note: Kardashian has been criticised for wearing a nude rhinestone dress originally worn by Marilyn Monroe to the 2022 Met Gala, damaging the 60-year-old garment.)